 The website has provided a video showing the flaw and also steps required to perform the hack.

-One can hack the device by dialing a number using the Voice Dialing feature (in this case “123”).
+One can by dialing a number using the Voice Dialing feature (in this case “123”).
 After the calling information “dialing 123” pops up, the SIM card needs to be removed to quickly end the call.

 Once you do this, you will be able to access the recent call history and view photos.
 You can also browse through the contacts and add a new one.
 In addition, you can even set picture, either by taking a new one or by selecting an existing one from the photo library on the device.

 The new lock screen vulnerability does have some limitations though.
 You can avoid the flaw by disabling the Voice Dial feature.
 Moreover, intruders can only access contacts and photos while other apps like Phone and Messages seem to be unaffected.